Patricia Martin

 Patricia Martin is an American author, speaker, and cultural analyst.
 She is president and CEO of the Chicago-based marketing firm, LitLamp Communications, which she founded in 1995.
 She has published several books: RenGen:Renaissance Generation – The Rise of the Cultural Consumer and What it Means to Your Business, Tipping the Culture: How Engaging Millennials Will Change Things, and Made Possible By: Succeeding with Sponsorship.
+Most recently, she wrote Will the Future Like You?, published by Karnac Books on March 5, 2026.